top of page

 A studio visitor (who knows my work) brought me a collection of seed-pods, guineafowl feathers and a perfectly intact (deceased) beetle.
 These became the starting point for this monchromatic collection of glass.

-The essence of a cathedral, basilica, or temple that can be worn or carried in your hands or pocket.
+A meeting of three themes.
+The essence of a cathedral, basilica, or temple as a talisman that can be worn or carried in your hands or pocket.
 A roadside shrine, a spirit house, a travelling shrine.
 My great-uncle, a parish priest had a workworn, silver, locket-like box to carry the Sacred host to the sick or dying.
 About the size of a pocket watch, and it opened to reveal a glowing gold interior.
 I’m fascinated by wearable and portable symbols of faith, talismans, relics and memento mori.
+My parents had a cloth-bound, boxed copy of the Très Riches Heures du Duc de Berry and the exotic imagery, glowing gold and intense colours fascinated me as a child.
+I managed to track down a rather battered copy for myself (no box) and became caught up in the character and chaos in the margins.